coredao-org/CoreDAO-Docs/docs/Dev-Guide/contract-verify.md

 ![verify-core-scan](../../static/img/contract-verification/contract-verify-2.avif)

-4\.
+5\.
 On the next page, fill in the contract's Solidity source code.

-If your contract has constructor parameters, we recommend adding them in the `Constructor Arguments` field, although it’s not mandatory.
+If your contract has constructor parameters, it is recommended to specify them in the `Constructor Arguments` field, although it’s not mandatory.
 The constructor parameters should be formatted as ABI-encoded bytes.
-Remix and other tools can generate these for you.
+[Remix](https://remix.ethereum.org/) and other tools can generate these for you.

 If you enabled optimization during contract compilation, select "Yes" for the `Optimization` field.

 ![verify-contract](../../static/img/contract-verification/contract-verify-3.avif)

-5\.
+6\.
 Click on **Verify and Publish** to finish the process.

 ![verify-contract](../../static/img/contract-verification/contract-verify-4.avif)